Two congressmen and Secretary of Veterans Affairs Eric K. Shinseki met this morning with veterans of all ages at the VA Center in Livermore.

-"Some avoid getting help, for a variety of reasons," said Conklin.
+"Some avoid getting help, for a variety of reasons," said Conklin, a San Ramon resident.
 "If you walk into a VA, it's almost impossible not to get help.
 It's a tremendous machine with services to serve veterans."

 He also lauded retired Gen. Shinseki's ability to run the Veterans Administration, noting that he had served as Chief of Staff in the U.S. Army.

 "He's transferred his Army skills to the VA," said Conklin.